M ST 125

 M ST 220

-Learn basic media writing for radio and television.
-Students will learn to research information, write, produce and broadcast news and feature stories on both radio and television.
-Some basic production techniques used in radio and television studios will be covered.
+Learn basic media news writing, produce and broadcast news and feature stories on both radio and television.
+Some media production techniques will be covered during the quarter.

 M ST 225